Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 ###Out of the box

-Out of the box umock_c shall support the following types:
+Out of the box umock_c shall support the following types through the header umocktypes_c.h:
 -	char
 -	unsigned char
 -	short